openrecall/openrecall/READM.md

 - **Time Travel**: Go back in time and revisit your digital activities on Windows, macOS, or Linux.
 - **Local-first AI**: OpenRecall leverages local AI processing to ensure your data remains private and secure.
-- **Encrypted Storage**: Optionally encrypt your local data with a password to protect against unauthorized access, even if your device is lost or stolen.
+- **Encrypted Storage**: (soon to be implemented) Optionally encrypt your local data with a password to protect against unauthorized access, even if your device is lost or stolen.
 - **Pause Functionality**: Pause OpenRecall indefinitely or for a specified duration (e.g., 30 minutes) to maintain privacy when needed.
 - **Exclude apps**: Exclude apps that you do not want to record